jdyeakel/jdyeakel.github.io/teaching/ecology/index.md

 ---

 ## Welcome!
 Welcome to the course website for ***Fundamentals of Ecology***.
-This summer course taught remotely.
-We will be having lecture and discussion sections synchronously on ZOOM (links below).
+We will be having lecture and discussion sections in person -- attendance is **mandatory**.
 This will be the primary site that will host course information and changes to the schedule, as well as your Discussion Section activities.
-The Catcourses, or Canvas, site for this course will be used for assessments (e.g. homeworks and exams), course grades, and announcements.
+The Catcourses, or Canvas, site for this course will be used to record assessments/assignments, course grades, and announcements.
 See the **syllabus** for details and the **schedule** for information regarding important dates and content.
+Note that the schedule will change as we progress throughout the course.